Florida Wills Attorney

 - if you need to add or remove beneficiaries.

 To create a will in Florida, a testator must be over age 18 and “of sound mind,” meaning that he or she must be aware of what the will states, understand the amount of property/assets owned in the estate, and know that their heirs/relatives would generally be expected to share in the estate’s assets.
 The will must be signed under free will (meaning no one is forcing you to sign it) and signed in front of witnesses who are not your beneficiaries.
 If your will doesn’t meet these conditions, it could be invalidated in probate court.

 RTRLAW can help our clients draft wills that meet their needs and are suitable for the Florida probate court.
 Our experienced and qualified estate planning attorneys will advise our clients on all important issues, such as choosing a personal representative to handle your affairs after you pass away, developing a plan for taking care of children, dependent loved ones and beloved pets, and other important provisions.

-You can meet with an RTRLAW estate planning attorney at one of our seven convenient offices in Florida, including Fort Lauderdale, Orlando, Tampa, Kissimmee, Lake Worth, or by appointment in Miami or Jacksonville.
+You can meet with an RTRLAW estate planning attorney at one of our six convenient offices in Florida, including Fort Lauderdale, Orlando, Tampa, Lake Worth, or by appointment in Miami or Jacksonville.